aogallo/dotfiles/README.md

 I use the JetBrains Mono font

-You can download [here](https://www.jetbrains.com/lp/mono/) to install follow the instructions from the page.
+You can download [here](https://www.jetbrains.com/lp/mono/) to install and following the instructions.

-## iterm2
+## iTerm2

 [iterm2](https://iterm2.com/)